 - 2½ pound side of salmon (with or without skin)

-- 2 tbsp fresh lemon juice (juice from ½ a lemon)
+- 2 tablespoon fresh lemon juice (juice from ½ a lemon)

 - 5 cloves garlic (minced)